 (2 * d) / λ = 4.67.
 The corresponding angles are

 59°.
 We will see the maximum of the diffraction pattern exactly at this angles of the incident X-ray.

 Where the Bragg's law finds its application?

 Scientists use the Bragg's diffraction law to understand the structure of crystals.
 This and similar methods are called X-ray crystallography.
-Materials studied with this method range from simple crystals to large biological molecules.
+Materials studied with this method range from simple crystals (like the body centered cubic cell of chromium) to large biological molecules.
 The X-ray crystallography was an essential tool in understanding the structure of the DNA.

 Crystal structure of solids is also investigated using electrons instead of X-rays.
 Quantum mechanics tells us that electrons are also waves.
 Their wavelength depends on their momentum through the de Broglie equation.
 The diffraction of electrons is used, for example, in the Transmission Electron Microscope.